Life Alert Medical Alert System Price and Value in 2026

 From Taylor Shuman, Senior Tech Expert

 Life Alert is a household name with a trusted history, but there are several important drawbacks to consider.
+The cost of Life Alert is comparatively high.
 They are much more expensive than their competitors, have steep installation fees and require customers to sign a three-year contract, which is pretty unheard of in the industry.

 Life Alert at a Glance